orchestracities/boost/README.md

     $ curl -v "$BASE_URL"/headers \
         -H this-wont-be-dropped:cool-bananas! \
-        -H ids-dth:will-be-dropped
+        -H header:will-be-dropped

-The `ids-dth` header gets dropped from the HTTP request before it gets to the `httpbin` service (see `ingress_routing.yaml`) whereas any other header gets passed on.
+The `header` header gets dropped from the HTTP request before it gets to the `httpbin` service (see `ingress_routing.yaml`) whereas any other header gets passed on.
+Uh? `header` header?
+Yep, you heard right, the IDSA header is aptly called `header` :-)

 **Note**. *Header removal*.
 We disabled this at the moment since it gets in the way of token validation---see #11.
-So, much to your disappointment, the above won't work---i.e. the header doesn't get dropped.
+So, much to your disappointment, the above won't work---i.e. the IDSA header won't get dropped.

 ##### Deploying the adapter